Improving the forecast accuracy of wind power by leveraging multiple hierarchical structure: Descriptive statistics of wind energy

 We conducted an exploratory data analysis for each temporally disaggregated time series (i.e., 10-minutely) in the cross-sectional hierarchy for both data sets.
 The minimum value, first quartile, median, mean, third quartile and maximum values are tabulated in Tables \ref{tab:descriptive} and \ref{tab:descriptiveY}.

-From Table \ref{tab:descriptive}, for Data Set A, turbine model B delivered the greatest power to the grid, followed by model D, model C and lastly model A. Observe that model D has fewer turbines than model A, but each turbine generates more power on average than those of model A. All turbines had a minimum value of 0.1 kW average, which represented a 10-minutely period during which the turbine did not generate any power.
-Models A-C also shared (approximately) a greatest maximum value of 2761 kW average, which was the upper limit for the turbines.
-For turbines of model D, this average was instead around 3037 kW.
+From Table \ref{tab:descriptive}, for Data Set A, turbine model B delivered the greatest energy to the grid, followed by model D, model C and lastly model A. Observe that model D has fewer turbines than model A, but each turbine generates more energy on average than those of model A. All turbines had a minimum value of 0.0 kWh, which represented a 10-minutely period during which the turbine did not generate any energy.
+Models A-C also shared (approximately) a greatest maximum value of approximately $460$ kWh, which was the upper limit for the turbines.
+For turbines of model D, this upper limit was instead around $506$ kWh.

-From Table \ref{tab:descriptiveY}, for Data Set B, model A delivered greater power to the grid than model B since it included more turbines.
-However, the turbines of both models generated approximately the same average power, and had equal maximum power limits.
-The average power generated was smaller than the turbines of Data Set A, due to differences in turbine models.
+From Table \ref{tab:descriptiveY}, for Data Set B, model A delivered greater energy to the grid than model B since it included more turbines.
+However, the turbines of both models generated approximately the same average energy, and had equal maximum energy limits.
+The average energy generated was smaller than the turbines of Data Set A, due to differences in turbine models.
 In addition, the cross-sectional hierarchy structures were different, with Data Set A having a balanced structure, while Data Set B only included two models with most turbines being of a single model.
 However, the inter-turbine variance is similar, which allows for a reasonable comparison between the two sets of data.